 My first visit (February 13th 2017) was between events so was a general tour rather than having a specific focus and was just before they opened the dark forest section so it has changed a lot now, my second visit (January 26th 2018) was during Hogwarts in the Snow so even though it was a month later I felt very christmassy.
 I’m already planning my third visit, under the guise of taking my little brother to see it all as he’s started to really get into the films and started reading the books too over the last year.

-The two visits I have been on, although it is the same place, have been really different, yes the main stuff stays out because it’s what everyone wants to see but with the introduction of the Forbidden Forest the room which it starts in has been changed dramatically, a lot of the dark art things that were on display on my first visit had either gone or been moved into a corner by the time I visited again, they change the costumes on display and how the Great Hall is set up and there are staff members dotted around who if you want to start a conversation with them will talk to you about all sorts of Harry Potter related things, on the first tour I went on I spent ages just talking to the person standing by the costumes and going through all the clothes she had on the rail, whose they were, what films they were from, the various make up things she had on the dresser.
+The two visits I have been on, although it is the same place, have been really different, yes the main stuff stays out because it’s what everyone wants to see but with the introduction of the Forbidden Forest the room which it starts in has been changed dramatically, a lot of the dark art things that were on display on my first visit had either gone or been moved into a corner by the time I visited again, they change the costumes on display and how the Great Hall is set up and there are staff members dotted around who if you want to start a conversation with them will talk to you about all sorts of Harry Potter related things, on the first tour I went on my boyfriend Rob and I spent ages just talking to the person standing by the costumes area and going through all the clothes she had on the rail, whose they were, what films they were from and went through the various make up things she had on the dresser too.

-Both visits took me several hours, just before you start the main bit of the tour a staff member will say that the tour takes an average of 3 hours, some people will taken an hour, some will take 7- I am definitely in the latter section.
-The first time I went round, I got to Diagon Alley, realised how long I had taken already and basically had to run through the final sections so I had time to have a quick look around the shop before I got on the final shuttle bus back to Watford Junction station and I think my tour start time was 3pm, the venue didn’t close until around 10pm… (depending on the day there are slight differences in opening times but you can find all of the information out on their website) So if you’re as nerdy as me and you like to find out as much as possible, take all of the photos and look into everything then I would recommend you leave yourself enough time to go round, the tours start at 9am but they do book up quite quickly so the more people you’re going with the sooner you need to look into booking tickets.
+Both visits took me several hours, just before you start the main bit of the tour a staff member will say that the tour takes an average of 3 hours, some people will take an hour or two, some will take 7+ hours- I am definitely in the latter section.
+The first time Rob and I went round, we got to Diagon Alley, realised how long we’d had taken already and basically had to run through the final sections so we had time to have a quick look around the shop before getting on the final shuttle bus back to Watford Junction station.
+I think our tour start time was around 3pm, the venue didn’t close until around 10pm… (depending on the day there are slight differences in opening times but you can find all of the information out on their website).
+Therefore if you’re as nerdy as me and you like to find out as much as possible, take all of the photos and look into everything then I would recommend you leave yourself enough time to go round, the tours start at 9am but they do book up quite quickly so the more people you’re going with the sooner you need to look into booking tickets.

 Until next time, TTFN.